SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd 18-letteronly - prints all lines from file /etc/ssh/sshd_config that begin with a letter 19-AZ - replaces A and c from input to Z and e respectively 21-reverse - prints the reverse of the input
+17-hidethisword - prints all lines not containing 'bin' from file /etc/passwd 18-letteronly - prints all lines from file /etc/ssh/sshd_config that begin with a letter 19-AZ - replaces A and c from input to Z and e respectively 20-hiago - deletes letters C and c from input 21-reverse - prints the reverse of the input